Is the IB easier than A-Levels in Singapore? - Australian International School (AIS)

 Designed with a global perspective, the IB curriculum encourages discussing and sharing views with peers from diverse backgrounds as you’ll be studying in an international school.
 This fosters a global outlook and broadens your perspective, which is essential in today’s interconnected economy.

-3. University recognition and career prospects
+3. University Recognition and Career Prospects

 No matter which country you choose for your further studies after graduation, both the IB and A-Levels are widely accepted and can help secure a place at your desired institution.

-Embark on your education journey with AIS
+Embark on Your Education Journey with AIS

 We hope you now have a clearer idea about the IB and A-Levels, so that you can make the best decision for yourself, according to your personal study goals and preferences.